MiracleLabs/ds19-openlab-ds-bot/readme.md

-# DS19 Open Lab | Build your first Chatbot with Watson and WhatsApp
+# DS19 Open Lab | Build your First Chatbot with Watson and WhatsApp

 This repository contains the lab for creating a chatbot by using IBM Watson Assistant service, Twilio and WhatsApp.
 It is one of the labs brought to you by Miracle's Innovation Labs.